wp-plugins/cb-parallax/readme.txt

 == Changelog ==

+= Version 0.2.4 =

+1. Optimized the script for the public part
+2. Added a section to the readme file regarding known issues
+3. Updated the readme file

 = Version 0.2.3 =

 1. Fixed some bugs.
 2. Added a background color to the image container to kind of simulate a "color" for the overlay.
-This is a temporary solution.
 3. Slightly enhanced meta box display behaviour.
 4. Added support for "portfolio" post type / entries for web- and media workers :)